Aarav-USA/Wyvern/README.md

 ### Section DEFAULT
 - AllowMentionPrefix: Whether mentioning the bot should act as a prefix.
-- ThemeColor: Theme color for your bot
+- ThemeColor: Theme (hex) color for your bot

 ### Section INFO
 - BotName: Name of your bot